pseudogravity/xoroshiro/bounties/problem1-decorationwithcoords/ReadMe.md

 ## Bounty Problem 1: Decoration seed to world seed with known coordinates

-Minecraft@Home is proud to announce our first programming bounty competition, complete with a total prize pool of **over US $5000**.
+Minecraft@Home is proud to announce our first programming bounty competition, complete with a total prize pool of **US $5000**.
 As a competitor, you are tasked with designing an efficient algorithm to solve a very difficult problem related to Minecraft seedfinding.
 The faster your code, the better.
 Prizes are awarded on a ongoing basis: whenever a new speed record is set, the recordholder recieves a prize proportional to how much they improved the record.
 This document outlines the competition rules.

 ---

 ### Overview

 In Minecraft, each chunk has a decoration seed, a value derived from the world seed and the chunk's coordinates.
-This seed determines terrain features like trees, ores, and structures.
+This seed determines features like trees, ores, and portions of structures.
 While computing the decoration seed from a known world seed is straightforward, the reverse process is computationally difficult.
 Your challenge is to find a fast and efficient method for finding the world seeds which produce a target decoration seed at a specified location.

 ---